Cat6A – 11 Reasons Why It Should Be Your Standard in 2024

 9. CAT6A Cables Offer Flexibility

 The Category 6a cables are beneficial for transferring data over long distances.
 The cables are often long enough to establish wired networks across rooms.
 This ability means that you can still enjoy stable connectivity over long distances.
-For instance, the scattered placement of security cameras all over a specific building requires a longer length.
-As long as it does not reach beyond 100 meters, it is something that a CAT6A can handle.

 10. Are You Looking for Alternatives to Wi-Fi?
 CAT6A is the Way to Go